thanasisn/SDR_enhancement_LAP/article/article_doc.md

 received at the surface does not affect the balance of the energy budget in the atmosphere.
-The incoming solar radiation in the region is not increased by the OI but is rather redistributed at the specific location as asdditional scattered radiation.
+The incoming solar radiation in the region is not increased by the OI but is rather redistributed at the specific location as additional scattered radiation.
 This is also depicted by the ECE irradiance values, which exceed the equivalent cloud-free irradiance by a significant amount.